PJMantoss/imageGrid/README.md

-This is a beautiful Image Grid page made with HTML and CSS Grid.
+This is a beautiful responsive Image Grid web page made with HTML and CSS Grid.

 Date: 2-October-2019